What is ECE 22.05 (concerning the approval of protective crash helmets)?

 They test helmets in a few funky ways under a few even funkier conditions.
 These include testing for initial impact, rigidity, friction, chin strap strength and ‘retention’ (making sure the helmet stays in position during impact).
 But while testing for these, they also subject the lids to various environmental conditions to make sure they carry on protecting wherever we go.
 That includes subjecting helmets to solvents (!), low and high temperatures, ultraviolet, humidity and moisture.
 Testing is also supposed to be carried out using the helmet size which is determined to be weakest.

-On the helmet itself, they test impact resistance at various points around the helmet including the crown and chin guard.
+On the helmet itself, they test impact resistance at various points around the helmet including the side, front, rear, crown and chin guard.
 And they test the reflectiveness of safety stickers too.

 And once they’re done testing, they test some more – taking a batch of large and small sized helmets from the first production batch as well as continuously testing throughout the production run.